 This is what you’ll need to make our cheesy Instant Pot cauliflower dish

-- Head of cauliflower – stem cut off, broken up into medium size pieces (as usual when you would typically steam and serve cauliflower)
+- Head of cauliflower – stem & leaves removed, broken up into medium size pieces.

 - Instant Pot vegetable steamer basket